In-network Only Plan

 Through your Citi medical plan, you and your covered dependents have access to coverage that supports the needs of the LGBTQ+ community, including gender affirmation services, HIV prevention and treatment, fertility services, and much more.
 Review a summary of LGBTQ+ inclusive benefits.

 Having a primary doctor is the first step in maintaining better health and saving on health care costs.
-It’s more than just having a doctor you see for minor health issues.
+Learn more about the importance of having a primary care doctor and how to find one on the Health Care 101 page.

 Stay in-network to keep all your health care costs as low as possible, including physical, mental health, and related lab work and/or testing.